 About The Author

 Rita P. Mitchell is an overcomer.
 In a career spanning nearly four decades, she has navigated countless roadblocks and conquered numerous obstacles to accomplish her personal and professional goals in the very competitive financial services industry.
 Rita became president of her own insurance and securities brokerage firm, Mitchell Financial, Inc., spoke on the TEDx stage, has been a frequent contributor to Black Enterprise magazine, and became the first-ever recipient of First Horizon’s 2018 Inclusion & Diversity Leader’s Award.
 Before retiring in early 2018, Rita served as Executive Vice President and Manager of Private Client Services for Middle Tennessee, First Tennessee Bank.
-Most recently, she has written Own Your Phenomenal Self (January 29, 2019), a guide to empower young career women to achieve their desired success and an Amazon best seller.
+Most recently, she has written Own Your Phenomenal Self, a guide to empowering young career women to achieve their desired success and an Amazon bestseller.
 In addition, Rita is a certified John C. Maxwell Coach, Trainer, and Speaker.
-Currently, she serves on the boards of the YWCA USA, Cheekwood, is Treasurer of Nashville, Education, Community, and Arts Television (NECAT), and Chair-Elect of the YWCA of Nashville & Middle TN.
-Rita resides in Nashville, TN, and enjoys writing, cooking, and traveling with the love of her life, Fulton, and their daughter, Brittany.
+Currently, she serves on the boards of the YWCA USA, Cheekwood, Leadership Nashville Alumni Association, and Board Chair of the YWCA of Nashville & Middle TN.